 The NIHB Program aims to enhance the safe use of prescription medications and ensure that benefit criteria are met before claims are paid.

-The NIHB Program has implemented a Prescription Monitoring Program (PMP) to address concerns over potential abuse and misuse of prescription medications such as benzodiazepines, opioids, stimulants and gabapentin.
+The NIHB Program has implemented a Prescription Monitoring Program (PMP) to address concerns over potential abuse and misuse of prescription medications which include benzodiazepines, opioids, stimulants and gabapentin.